-Y’see, I started writing in my early teens but didn’t honestly admit it to anyone until about ten years later.
+I didn’t honestly admit to my writing until about ten years later.
 Instead I kept that part of my life hidden like one would hide the very worst of vices.
-I remember the conversation where I finally spilled my dirty little secret.
-It happened in my parents’ basement, with three siblings and a cousin, and me feeling like I was confessing to a drug addiction.
-And when they were all totally cool with it, I was both relieved and confused.
-Maybe they had misunderstood…?
+When I finally spilled my dirty little secret—in my parents’ basement, to three siblings and a cousin—it felt like I was confessing to a drug addiction instead.